Takathediscordbot/tetrio-api/README.md

 #[tokio::main]
 async fn main() {
-    let user = client::fetch_user_info("takathedinosaur").await.expect("Couldn't fetch the CH.TETR.IO API to find the error!
+    let user = client::fetch_user_info("taka").await.expect("Couldn't fetch the CH.TETR.IO API to find the error!
 This could have been an error while parsing the data or while trying to send the HTTP request.");

     match user {
         Packet { data: Some(data), .. } => {